 Since 10 January 2005, a no smoking policy has been introduced throughout Italy and applies to all public places including nightclubs, bars, cafés, shops, museums etc and includes public areas of hotels.
 Smoking is only permitted in private homes, hotel rooms (at hotel’s discretion), in the open air or designated specially adapted rooms (which are few).
 A fine is imposed on anyone who flouts this law and the police are vigilant.

-Having a car at your disposal gives you the freedom to explore Italy and go wherever you please. *Based on group B. Other groups available.
+Having a car at your disposal gives you the freedom to explore Italy and go wherever you please. *Based on group B, 7 day car hire.
+Other groups available.

-Citalia has partnered with Hertz; providers of superior car rental for over 90 years, to provide you with first rate service when hiring a car.
-We have exclusively negotiated exceptionally low rates which include a second driver at no additional charge and only apply to bookings made in the UK.
+Citalia has partnered with Avis; providers of premium car rental for over 70 years, to provide you with first rate service when hiring a car.
+We have exclusively negotiated exceptionally low rates that only apply to bookings made in the UK.
 Minimum car hire is 1 day and cars must be booked at least 24 hours in advance.

 Please note: In certain areas parking can be difficult and some hotels do not have their own parking facilities.
 Please ask for details at the time of booking.

-Cars returned more than 29 minutes later than the time collected incur a day's extra rental at local rates.
-Drivers must be minimum age of 23 years and have held a licence for at least one year.
+Drivers must be minimum age of 25 years and have held a licence for at least two years.
 If travelling with a new card licence you will need to bring both the card and paper copy with you.
 You will need your licence and passport for identification purposes when taking possession of the car.
 Cars must be returned to the place specified by the car rental company otherwise parking charges will be charged to your credit card or deducted from your deposit.
 If a car in the group you require is not available, the car rental company reserves the right to supply a higher group vehicle at no extra charge.
+There are no maximum age restrictions.
+No voucher is required for Avis, please present your departure documents.

 Please note that we do our best to maintain prices of excursions at the same level as is payable locally.
 However, on occasion the pre-bookable price may be slightly higher than that paid locally overseas due to exchange rate fluctuations and in order for us to secure places on some of the more popular trips.
 Please note that for any adhoc tickets such as operas, sporting and theatre tickets, an administration fee of £25 plus agency charges is added to the price of your ticket for this service.
 In some cases it is necessary to ask you to pay in full at the time of booking for your tickets in order to secure them.
 In the case of the cancellation of either your holiday booking or event booking, any monies paid for prepaid tickets will not be refunded.

-As a partner in the Know Before You Go campaign, we are working with the Foreign and Commonwealth Office to do all that we can to help British Travellers stay safe overseas.
-Make the most of your trip abroad, get proper insurance and check out the Foreign and Commonwealth Office website at www.fco.gov.uk to find out in a flash how best to avoid trouble.
+As a partner in the Know Before You Go campaign, we are working with the Foreign, Commonwealth & Development Office to do all that we can to help British Travellers stay safe overseas.
+Make the most of your trip abroad, get proper insurance and check out the Foreign, Commonwealth & Development Office website at www.gov.uk/fcdo to find out in a flash how best to avoid trouble.
 Packed with essential travel advice and tips, the website offers a wealth of country specific information.

 Personal Security: The need to think about your own personal security in any destination is a fact of life, just as at home.
 It is advisable to identify if there are any areas which it is best to avoid, particularly at night.
 The use of safety deposit facilities at hotels is essential as this will allow you to carry only the minimum necessary jewellery, cash and other valuables.
 Cities are particularly busy in comparison to other types of holiday destination and it is therefore advisable to be discreet and keep wallets, purses, expensive camera equipment etc. out of sight.